-The distribution of~$\lambda_1,\ldots,\lambda_\dimF$ around their mean~$\overline\lambda=\trace(\Sigma)/\dimF$ captures the states' ``reducibility'': they are more ``reducible'' when they are influenced by fewer features, which happens precisely when~$\lambda_1,\ldots,\lambda_\dimF$ are more spread out around~$\overline\lambda$. \footnote{ We formalize what it means for~$\lambda_1,\ldots,\lambda_\dimF$ to be ``more spread out'' in Section~\ref{sec:mps}. }\textsuperscript{,} \footnote{ If~$\lambda_2=\cdots=\lambda_\dimF$ (as in Example~\ref{eg:pairwise}), then the distribution of~$\lambda_1,\ldots,\lambda_\dimF$ is fully determined by the leading eigenvalue~$\lambda_1$ and the ``spectral gap''~$(\lambda_1-\lambda_2)$.
-This gap appears elsewhere in the statistical literature: it determines Markov chains' mixing times \citep{Levin-etal-2008-} and whether principal components can be estimated consistently \citep{Yu-etal-2015-Biometrika}. } Thus, the agent's conceptual knowledge allows him to ``reduce'' states by representing them as low-dimensional combinations of higher-dimensional features.
+The distribution of~$\lambda_1,\ldots,\lambda_\dimF$ around their mean~$\overline\lambda=\trace(\Sigma)/\dimF$ captures the states' ``reducibility.''
+They are more ``reducible'' when their prior variances are explained by fewer common concepts: when~$\lambda_1,\ldots,\lambda_\dimF$ are more spread out around~$\overline\lambda$. \footnote{ We formalize what it means for~$\lambda_1,\ldots,\lambda_\dimF$ to be ``more spread out'' in Section~\ref{sec:mps}. }\textsuperscript{,} \footnote{ If~$\lambda_2=\cdots=\lambda_\dimF$ (as in Example~\ref{eg:pairwise}), then the distribution of~$\lambda_1,\ldots,\lambda_\dimF$ is fully determined by the leading eigenvalue~$\lambda_1$ and the ``spectral gap''~$(\lambda_1-\lambda_2)$.
+This gap appears elsewhere in the statistics literature; for example, spectral gaps determine Markov chains' mixing times \citep{Levin-etal-2008-} and whether principal components can be estimated consistently \citep{Yu-etal-2015-Biometrika}. } The agent's conceptual knowledge allows him to ``reduce'' the state vector~$\theta$ by representing it as a low-dimensional combination of higher-dimensional concepts.

-If the agent had no conceptual knowledge, then he would not be able to reduce states because he would not know how to represent them as combinations of features with different influences.
-So his prior variance matrix
+If the agent had no conceptual knowledge---i.e., if he did not have a mental model of~$\theta$ as a combination of concepts with different explanatory powers---then he would not be able to reduce states in the manner described above.
+His prior variance matrix

-would equal the prior variance matrix in the case when~$\lambda_k=\overline\lambda$ for each~$k\in\{1,\ldots,\dimF\}$. \footnote{ The na\"ive prior variance matrix~$\Sigma\z$ is robust to mis-specification in that it commits as little as possible to any given covariance structure.
-By spreading variance evenly across all dimensions of~$\R^\dimF$, it avoids overweighting components of~$\theta$ that later prove irrelevant.
-However, this robustness comes at a cost: it forfeits any gains that could be obtained by overweighting components of~$\theta$ that later prove essential. }

-We use the matrix~$\Sigma\z$ to measure how much the agent's conceptual knowledge allows him to reduce states.
-We consider a counterfactual ``na\"ive'' agent whose prior~$\prior\z\equiv\Ncal(\mu,\Sigma\z)$ on~$\theta$ has a different variance than the ``true'' agent's prior~$\prior=\Ncal(\mu,\Sigma)$.
-The na\"ive agent does not how the states relate structurally and, thus, assumes~$\theta$ has prior variance~$\Sigma\z$.
-The true agent knows how the states relate structurally and, thus, knows~$\theta$ has prior variance~$\Sigma$.